GunankaD/AndroidStudio-Lab-Exam/README.md

 List of Topics and Projects:
 1. Button .setOnClickListener (Calculator with just add button)
+2. Calculator with 4 Buttons
-2. Radio Button (Calculator with all operations and a result button)
+3. Radio Button (Calculator with all operations and a result button)
-3. CheckBox (Stationery app)
+4. CheckBox (Stationery app)
-4. ImageView Listener (Cafe shop)
+5. ImageView Listener (Cafe shop)